sergiocollado/potpourri/aws_notes.md

 these identites are matched with identities policies

+IAM policies allow acess to resources and be as granular as desired.
+Different resources can be addresed with the ARN (Amazon Resource Name)

 there two types of policies: identity policies and resources policies.

 policies are defined by three mandatory elements